malnormalulo/gaussian-sobel-edge-detection/README.md

 `cycles`, `instructions`, `MAC/cycle`, `IPC`, `cycles/pixel` — measured via the PMU-based `perf_counter`.

-## Branch: `camera-module-setup`
+## Branch: `camera-320x240`

-Extends the pipeline to run live on an **OV7675 camera module**, replacing the static test image with a continuous capture loop.
+Extends the pipeline to run live on an **OV7675 camera module** at QVGA (320×240), replacing the static test image with a continuous capture loop.

 ### What changes